 Once you catch your puppy, get him or her to the potty training pad immediately.
 This will allow your dog to keep on associating going to the bathroom with going to the potty pad, which will help him or she remember next time.
 This is actually the kind of teachable moment that can reinforce your goals more than you might expect.

 What happens if your puppy has a mess and you don’t see it?
-Honestly, the only thing to do is to clean it with a cleaner that will get rid of the smell so that your puppy doesn’t come back to the same spot.
+The only thing to do is to clean it with a carpet cleaner and then treat it with a pet stain and odor remover to get rid of the smell so that your puppy doesn’t come back to the same spot.
 Yelling at your dog or rubbing his or her nose in the mess won’t do anything.

 You’re going to have to be patient, kind, and generous as you work through potty training with your dog.
 If you’re consistent, though, you’ll end up with a pet who is trained to use potty pads.